Service Detail

 Scope Includes

-- Site clearing, mass grading, and moisture conditioning
+- Sandy loam site clearing, mass grading, and moisture conditioning for stable subgrade beneath commercial and industrial concrete

 Those items work best when they are sequenced around the actual use of the space, the access available on the site, and the way the owner expects the project to transition into operations.
 That is what keeps the scope practical instead of abstract.